Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 Administration of interferon beta-1b (doses of up to 0.33 mg/kg/day) to normally cycling female rhesus monkeys had no apparent adverse effects on either menstrual cycle duration or associated hormonal profiles (progesterone and estradiol) when administered over three consecutive menstrual cycles.
 The highest dose tested is approximately 30 times the recommended human dose of 0.25 mg on a body surface area (mg/m2) basis.
 The potential for other effects on fertility or reproductive performance was not evaluated.

-The clinical effects of interferon beta-1b were studied in four randomized, multicenter, double-blind, placebo-controlled studies in patients with multiple sclerosis (Studies 1, 2, 3, and 4).
+The clinical effects of interferon beta-1b were studied in four randomized, multicenter, double-blind, placebo-controlled studies in patients with MS (Studies 1, 2, 3, and 4).

 An exacerbation was defined as the appearance of a new clinical sign/symptom or the clinical worsening of a previous sign/symptom (one that had been stable for at least 30 days) that persisted for a minimum of 24 hours.